sprin/TrustyHash/README.md

 "Friends don't let friends use unverified downloads."

 This fills a need for a verifiable, web-based hash calculator written in free JavaScript.
-If you already use the terminal-based hash utilities on your system, you should continue to use those.
+If you already use the command-line hash utilities on your system, you should continue to use those.
 This is targeted towards users who do not have or are unable to use the hash utilities on their local systems.
-While universal terminal-literacy is a good goal, the concepts of file integrity and authenticity and the ability to use tools for verification are perhaps more fundamental.
+While universal command-line-literacy is a good goal, the concepts of file integrity and authenticity and the ability to use tools for verification are perhaps more fundamental.